wp-plugins/foxyshop/readme.txt

 After making this change, be sure that you flush your permalink structure to enable the new settings.
 To do this, go to Settings / Permalinks and click "Save Changes".

+= Can I use a WordPress Framework with FoxyShop? = FoxyShop uses get_header() and some WordPress frameworks (Thesis among them) bypass these default WordPress features.
+So without customization, FoxyShop will show up unstyled for some frameworks.
+A workaround is to put a static version of your site in header.php and footer.php.

 == Screenshots ==